sheetalvarsh/Assistant-Caller/README.md

 ## Developer’s Documentation

-For more technical details, API documentation, and advanced configurations, please refer to the Developer's Documentation.
+For more technical details, API documentation, and advanced configurations, please refer to the [Developer's Documentation](document_guide.md)